Redbench: Workload Synthesis From Cloud Traces: Workload Synthesis in

 \textbf{Generating \select{} SQL.} Approximately 50\% of all queries in Redset are \SELECT{} queries.
-These are collectively referred to as read-only queries and play an important role in workload simulation, particularly because they are typically cacheable.
-Depending on the specific customer, this can vary from having no read-only queries at all to consisting entirely of them, making the accurate generation of these queries essential for capturing realistic usage patterns.
-To ensure this, the table mapping and selectivity assignment from \circled{3a}, together with statistics about the target database and additional information from the Redset (num aggregates), will then be utilized to produce a matching SQL query \circled{3b}.
-Since the join path was already selected in \circled{3a}, only predicates matching the predetermined filter selectivities need to be chosen.
-To facilitate this, table statistics (e.g., histograms, min/max values) are used, so that the generated filter predicates produce the determined selectivity, and the overall generated query produces both the relative scan ratios and the overall bytes-read of the corresponding Redset query while maintaining realistic structures.
-Lastly, the generated queries are validated against the support database to, e.g., avoid empty results \circled{3c}.
-Since only per-table statistics are used and predicates are chosen per table, this query generation approach cannot, by design, ensure that no empty result will be produced.
-Hence, queries are validated against the support database to ensure that smart work skipping by the DBMS (due to an empty result) does not distort the evaluation.
+These are referred to as read-only queries and play an important role in workload simulation, particularly because they are typically cacheable.
+Depending on the specific customer, the fraction of read-only queries can vary from none to all, making the accurate generation of these queries essential for capturing realistic usage patterns.
+To produce such queries, the table mapping and selectivity assignment from \circled{3a}, together with statistics about the target database and additional information from Redset (num aggregates), are used to produce a matching SQL query \circled{3b}.
+Lastly, the generated queries are validated against the support database to, e.g., avoid empty results \circled{3c}, however, not to tune their performance or bytes-read characteristics.
+This step is necessary because only per-table statistics are used and predicates are chosen per table, so empty results cannot be ruled out by design.
+Validation ensures that smart work-skipping by the DBMS does not distort the evaluation.